-Big money, the key to competitive advantage comes from doing things differently, not being the same as all your competitors.
-Plus of course, learning the skills needed to run a successful business and persuade people to give you your their money, but that’s a different subject.
-And you’ll probably find the source of your unique selling point within your zone of genius.
-I would say I’m a great business coach because of all the time I’ve spent on my zone of genius activities of talking with clients and working out strategies using mindmaps.
+The key to competitive advantage comes from doing things differently from your competitors.
+Plus, of course, learning the skills needed to run a successful business and persuade people to give you their money, but that’s a different subject.
+And you’ll probably find the source of your unique selling point within your Zone of Genius.
+I would say I’m a great business coach because of all the time I’ve spent in my Zone of Genius, talking with clients and working out strategies using mindmaps.
 Most of my clients don’t know that I use mindmaps to plan our meetings.
 And they wouldn’t care if they did.
 But it’s part of my competitive advantage.

 When you do your Zone of Genius exercise, keep this idea in mind – for my work, what do I love to do which also give my business its competitive advantage?

 Why we don’t stay in our Zone of Genius